Mission and Vision

 The Hub Farm’s mission is to improve the academic achievement and well-being of students in Durham Public Schools through experiential outdoor learning.

-Our diverse community network and strong institutional partnerships leverage the physical resources on the farm for the health and nutritional development of Durham’s students.
+Our diverse community network and strong institutional partnerships leverage the physical resources on the farm for the benefit of Durham’s students.

-The Hub Farm is a central component in a healthier school system where interdisciplinary instruction supports physical activity, food awareness, and outdoor experiences.
+The Hub Farm is a central component in a healthier school system where interdisciplinary instruction supports food awareness and outdoor experiences.

 Our Farming Philosophy

 We strive to support native pollinators and our honey bee hives in all that we do on the farm, including planting cover crops, native flowering plants, and fruit trees to provide forage and habitat to our insect neighbors.

 In late 2011, a team of educators, teachers and community members brainstormed ways to put to use 30 acres of vacant public school land behind Eno Valley Elementary School.
 The team coalesced around the idea of an education farm that would serve as a “hub” to connect DPS students and the community.
 With the support of DPS’s Career and Technical Education program, the Hub Farm had its official vine-cutting launch in October 2012 at the site.